Next Roundtable · Book your seat

 A decade of cross-market data, and a stubborn belief in potential.

 We started in 2014 as GetMyFirstJob, one of the UK’s first early-careers platforms for young people leaving school.
-Twelve years on, that bet has become a multi-product platform, a 64-person team of practitioners, and a body of evidence covering 1.1 million candidates.
+Twelve years on, that bet has become a multi-product platform, a practitioner team, and a body of evidence covering 1.1 million candidates.
 The brief hasn’t changed: find potential where it’s actually formed, not where it’s easiest to spot.

 Early careers hiring still selects on prior advantage.
 We think it can do better.